Tuesday, 21 December 2010

 The planning application to redevelop Stambridge Mill is expected to be submitted in early 2011.

-On a more positive note, I'm hopeful that the Roach Valley pathway will be improved in the Tinkers Lane stretch.
+On a more positive note, I'm hopeful that the Roach Valley pathway will be improved in the Watts Lane stretch.
 At present high, ugly metal fencing protrudes unneccesarily towards the edge of the path, marking the permimeter of the Nevendon car salvage business.
 Cars tower into the sky, further degrading the environmental landscape.
 I understand, however, that Nevendon have agreed to remove the outer fencing shortly, which should offer some relief by the extra space created, plus the aesthetic improvement.

 2010 was a sad year for pubs in Rochford with the closure of the New Ship and Old Ship, and The Kings Head and Rose and Crown being put up for sale.

 The Old Ship has reopened as the Conservative Club, and work continues on the New Ship in East Street.
 Hopefully this will reopen in 2011 as a decent drinking and eating venue.
 I hope also for a good outcome for the Kings Head and Rose and Crown.
 These surely are opportunities to increase the choice and variety for both residents and visitors.

 I hope we don't see the shops suffer in 2011.
 With "Sainsbury's Local" recently opening at the bottom of West Street this will surely put additional pressure on the wonderful Butchers, Bakers, Greengrocers and other retailers in the Square, and immediate streets around.